Olian04/discordjs-heroku-template/README.md

    7. Setup Environment Variables
       1. Go to the Settings tab
       2. Click "reveal config vars"
-      3. Add DISCORD_TOKEN from `.env`
+      3. Add the key DISCORD_TOKEN with the value being the Token for the Production Application.
+         1. The token can be found in the discord developer portal.
-      4. Add DEPLOY_ENVIRONMENT with the value `"production"`
+      5. Add the kay DEPLOY_ENVIRONMENT with the value `"production"`
    8. Setup worker dyno
-      1. Go to the Resources tab
+      1. Go to the Overview tab
+      2. Click "Configure Dynos"
-      2. Enable "worker" dyno
+      3. Enable "worker" dyno
-      3. Disable "web" dyno
+      4. Disable "web" dyno
 3. Commit your code and any changes to github
-4. Your bot is now live
+4. Your bot is now live and can be invited to any server

-Note: It is recommended to have 2 different Discord Applications, one for Production and one for Development.
-That way you can develop your bot further without needing to take down the production bot while you develop.

 ## Env